 - After school revision for Year 10/11 pupils

 - Lunch time booster for Year 7, 8 and 9 pupils

-The department takes part in Project Based Learning, Specialism Week and Skills Days, and Gifted and Talented Competitions:
+The department takes part in Project Based Learning at the end of the year for year 7 and 8, STEM competition and Skills Days, and Gifted and Talented Competitions:

 - UKMT Maths Challenge

 - STEM activities and competition such as Cipher Challenge